tidepool-org/tidepool-org.github.io/FailureScenarios.md

 ### Replicated database

 Our database is 3-way replicated in a master-slave fashion.
 This means that when something is added or changed in our database it is rapidly replicated to 2 other servers that house the exact same data.
 If the master node goes down, your data is still available from one of the other replicas.
+If one of the slaves goes down, we can bring up a new slave and it will re-replicate in a matter of hours.

 ### Nightly backups